 Wrapping It Up

 Whether it’s green or fruit juice, the best way to consume it is when it just came out of the juicer.
 However, not all of us have the luxury to experience this all the time.
-Knowing how long does fresh juice last in mason jar can help you have a healthy lifestyle even when you’re pressed for time.
+Knowing how long does fresh juice lasts in a mason jar can help you have a healthy lifestyle even when you’re pressed for time.